 - When placed over a wound and activated, Healing Packs send out a wave of healing radiation that closes wounds, mends broken bones, replaces lost tissue, etc.

-- Encasing Military Armors had the Battle Doc 6000 system, which acted like a Healing Pack on the Armor's wearer.
+- Encasing Military Armors have the Battle Doc 6000 system, which acts like a Healing Pack on the Armor's wearer.

-- Regeneration Tanks were filled with a special regenerative chemical that healed damaged organs and wounds.
+- Regeneration Tanks are filled with a special regenerative chemical that heals damaged organs and wounds.
 There are rumors about a special kind of Regeneration Tank that can bring people back from the dead if used within 24 hours of death.

-- Paranoia has the DocBots, tireless medical personnel of the Alpha Complex intended to see to all the clones' problems.
+- Paranoia has the DocBots, tireless robotic medical personnel of Alpha Complex intended to see to all the clones' problems.
+They can inject any needed drug, analyze biochemical samples, and perform surgery.
+The largest ones can act as intensive care wards.
 Predictably, they are about as reliable as most Alpha Complex robots at best and stark raving insane at worst.

 - "Healing Vats" are the oldest and most common forms of medical nanotechnology in Eclipse Phase.
 They can regenerate a lost limb in about twelve hours and restore a severed head's body in a week or two.